benmatheson/r-github-actions-starter/README.md

     run-r-script:
       runs-on: ubuntu-latest
       env:
-        VERY_SECRET_KEY: ${{ secrets.VERY_SECRET_KEY }}  ##create a secret if you need to use it in the code
+        VERY_SECRET_KEY: ${{ secrets.VERY_SECRET_KEY }}  ##create a secret if you need to use it in the code.
 ```

 This creates a job called run-r-script.
 It runs on a linux ubunut-lasest (just the default).
 There is also a spot to add secret keys that your script can access, such as an API key you want to keep secret.

 ```